lorossi/journal/README.md

 ## Password protection
 The program supports password protection with the AES Encryption algorithm.

+While decrypted, the database **will never** be stored in plaintext on your pc.

 ### Encryption
 Encrypt a clear database by using the flag `--encrypt`.
 You will be asked for a password. **Save it** because it won't be stored and if you lose it there's no way of unlocking your journal again.